Benidorm

 4. The amount of the reimbursements referred to in this article will be stated in the travel organizer’s offer.

-Booking the trip (content and recording)
+Booking the trip

 Article 5 – Conclusion and content of the agreement (offer and acceptance)

 4. Obvious errors and obvious mistakes are not binding on the tour operator.
-Such errors and mistakes are errors and mistakes that – from the perspective of the average traveler – are or should be known as such at first glance.
+Such errors and mistakes are errors and mistakes that – from the perspective of the average traveller – are or should be known as such at first glance.

-6. Applicant:
+5. Applicant:

 a.
 The person who enters into an agreement on behalf of or on behalf of another person (the applicant) is jointly and severally liable for all obligations arising from the agreement.

-7. If the agreed trip is included in a publication of the tour operator, the information contained therein also forms part of the agreement.
+6. If the agreed trip is included in a publication of the tour operator, the information contained therein also forms part of the agreement.

 Article 6 – Payment, interest and collection costs

-3. If the agreement is concluded within 6 weeks before the day of departure, the entire travel sum must be paid immediately.
+4. If the agreement is concluded within 6 weeks before the day of departure, the entire travel sum must be paid immediately.

 Article 7 – Travel sum